SI Joint Treatment Using Pilates

 1. Lying on your side with hips and shoulders aligned and bottom leg extended.

-2. Use your top leg to make a bicycle motion keeping the waist long and pelvis stable.
+2. Use your top leg to make a bicycle motion keeping the waist long and pelvis stable to help with your si joint treatment.

 Repeat this for 6-8 repetitions then reverse the direction.